Jircs1/validators-alerting-servicejircs/README.md

-MISSED_ATTESTATIONS_ALLOWANCE=3 # Maximum amount of missed attestation before triggering an alert TABLE_NAME=mainnet_validators # Name of the table in database OPSGENIE_KEY=string # API Key for OpsGenie alerting service VALIDATORS=1111,1112 # String of comma separated validator indexes
+MISSED_ATTESTATIONS_ALLOWANCE=3 # Maximum amount of missed attestation before triggering an alert TABLE_NAME=mainnet_validators # Name of the table in database OPSGENIE_KEY=string # API Key for OpsGenie alerting service OPSGENIE_TEAM_ID=string # Id of the routing team SPREADSHEET=url # Just a reference to the dashboard/file with validators lookup VALIDATORS=1111,1112 # String of comma separated validator indexes
 ```